-	The optical interface for both spectrometers are fiber-optic cables or probes which are available in a variety of configurations.
-Either of these spectrometers can be integrated as an OEM module or within a laboratory or rackmount housing.
-The rackmount housing option facilitates arrayed instruments for environments where high resolution is needed over a large spectral range or multiple reductant measurements are desired within a process.
-Frequently, instruments configured for plasma diagnostics and endpoint detection are intensity calibrated using a NIST traceable calibration source and the calibration services Avantes has available.
+The optical interface for both spectrometers are fiber-optic cables or probes available in various configurations.
+Both spectrometers can be integrated as an OEM module or within a laboratory or rackmount housing.
+The rackmount housing option facilitates arrayed instruments for environments where high resolution is needed over an extensive spectral range or multiple reductant measurements are desired within a process.
+Frequently, appliances configured for plasma diagnostics and end-point detection are intensity-calibrated using a NIST-traceable calibration source and the calibration services Avantes has available.

 Thin Film Measurements